Hubs-Foundation/hubs-docs/docs/setup-configuring-content.md

 ## Introduction

+This page references the two tools you can use to manage your hub's content: **The Admin Panel** and our scene editor, **Spoke**.
+Both can be accessed in the top-right corner of your subscription dashboard.

 <img src="img/content-tools.png" alt="Admin homepage">

-This page references the two tools you can use to manage your hub's content.
-The first is the Admin Panel, a dashboard that allows you to control your hub's default appearance and features, as well as the discoverability of scenes and avatars uploaded to your server.
+**The Admin Panel** is a dashboard that allows you to control your hub's default appearance and features, as well as the discoverability of scenes and avatars uploaded to your server.
 When you create a new hub, the email associated with your subscription will be the only account with access to the admin panel.
 You can, however, allow others to access the admin panel using the [Accounts](#accounts-and-identities) tab.

 <img src="img/admin.png" alt="Admin homepage">

-The second tool for managing content is Spoke, our in-browser scene editor that allows you to upload media (3D models, videos, audio, images, etc.) and build custom environments that your hub's visitors can explore.
-By default, all users joining your server can use Spoke (and upload their own media), however you can modify this default behavior using the [App Settings "Features" tab](#features).
+**Spoke** our in-browser scene editor that allows you to upload media (3D models, videos, audio, images, etc.) and build custom environments that your hub's visitors can explore.
+By default, all users joining your server can use Spoke (and upload their own media), however you can modify this default behavior by using the [App Settings "Features" tab](#features) to toggle the "Scene Editor".

 <img src="img/spoke.png" alt="Spoke homepage">